dikeogwu1/news-page/README.md

 # description

-This is a news page that receives data from the [https://newsapi.org/](NEWS API) and displays it under breaking news.\
+This is a news page that receives data from the [https://newsapi.org/] (NEWS API) and displays it under breaking news.\
  the news changes every one hour, so visit the page every one hour for latest news.

 # details

-The app is developed with (REACT JS), styled with (SASS) and fetch it's data with (AXIOS),
+The app is developed with (REACT JS), styled with (SASS) and fetch it's data with (AXIOS).

 ### `npm start`

 To run the app in the development mode.\
-Clone this repo and open it up in your code editor, open the integrated terminal and hit (npm start).
+Clone this repo and open it up in your code editor, open the integrated terminal and hit (npm start).\
 Open [http://localhost:3000](REACT DEV PAGE) to view it in your browser.

 The page will reload when you make changes.\